JunkyardDunc/pokeemerald/README.md

 # Pokémon Emerald

-This is a decompilation of Pokémon Emerald.
-Sami
+This is a decompilation of Pokémon Emerald

 It builds the following ROM: